 Caffeine is a well-known stimulant, although the 50 mg found in the Energy supplement is less than what's found in a cup of coffee.
 Taurine is an amino acid found in many energy drinks, such as 5-Hour Energy.
 Some research on energy drinks (Red Bull) appears to show they improve some measures of focus.
 However, it's not clear if it's due to taurine, caffeine, or a combination of other ingredients.
-It's the opinion of this author that you can probably save your money on this supplement.

 Relief Factor Sleep (2 capsules)

 These ingredients all make sense for a natural sleep aid supplement.
 GABA has a calming effect on the body as does the amino acid L-theanine.
 Every cell in your body has receptors for vitamin D as well.
 In theory, the ingredients may work better together although this needs to be proven with clinical research.
 You may be able to save money by first trying low-dose melatonin by itself.

 This supplement is not currently listed on the Relief Factor website but it may still be found at various online retail sites.
 Relief Factor Slim contains: